-Asphalt emulsions shall be supplied by an approved supplier in accordance with ITM 593 and shall be composed of an intimate homogeneous suspension of a base asphalt, an emulsifying agent, and water.
+Suppliers.
+An emulsion will be considered for inclusion on the QPL by following ITM 593.
 Asphalt emulsions may contain additives to improve handling and performance characteristics.
 Failure of an emulsion to perform satisfactorily in the field shall be cause for rejection, even though it passes laboratory tests.
 The grade used shall be in accordance with the table for asphalt emulsions as shown herein.
-A certification for the asphalt emulsion shall be furnished in accordance with ITM 804.
+A type A certification in accordance with 916 shall be provided for the asphalt emulsion.
+The results of the tests listed in ITM 804 shall be shown on the certification.